 Processing Fees

-There may be processing fees from third-party services that accept tax payments via credit cards.
+Third-party services that accept tax payments via credit cards may charge processing fees.
 These fees can start at either $2.20 or 1.85% of your overall bill, whichever is higher.
 For instance, if you have a $5,000 tax bill, you might end up paying around $93.50 in processing fees.

 High-Interest Rates

-It’s essential only to use this method if able to fully pay off the debt before any promotional zero rate periods expire since interest rates charged might rise steeply once they end and increase overall costs substantially.
+It’s essential to use this method only if you can fully pay off the debt before any promotional zero rate periods expire.
+Interest rates charged might rise steeply once they end and increase overall costs substantially.

 Penalties for Late Payment